niplav/site/turning.md

 ### Ontological Crises

 > Furthermore, there remain difficult philosophical problems.
-We have made a dis- tinction between the agent’s uncertainty about which model is correct and the agent’s uncertainty about which state the world is in within the model.
-We may wish to elim- inate this distinction; we could specify a single model, but only give utilities for some states of the model.
+We have made a distinction between the agent’s uncertainty about which model is correct and the agent’s uncertainty about which state the world is in within the model.
+We may wish to eliminate this distinction; we could specify a single model, but only give utilities for some states of the model.
 We would then like the agent to generalize this utility function to the entire state space of the model.